 Do you ever get wrapped up in the idea that you’re simply not interesting enough?
-Perhaps it’s my generation (I’m a Millexial; slightly too old to be Millennial, and slightly too young to be Gen X.), but I often find myself torn between the idea that I should at least TRY to be slightly more out of the ordinary (ahem Millenial), and a general disdain for the opinions of others in face of my much more important real life obligations (Ahem GenX/parenting.).
+Perhaps it’s my generation but I often find myself torn between the idea that I should at least TRY to be slightly more out of the ordinary, and a general disdain for the opinions of others in face of my much more important real life obligations.
 A co-worker might regale me with stories of her horrendously busy weekend, and all I can say to her in response is: I don’t actually remember what we did.

 This is truth: I can guarantee that our weekend included both laundry and Kraft Cheese and Macaroni.

 Otherwise, I’ve got nothing.
-Typically, I’m good with that, but just occasionally I’ll start worrying about whether I have taken enough trips, had enough date nights, been active enough on my LinkedIn page, or whether I remembered to share that photo of a princess water bottle tucked into husband’s camouflaged hunting backpack.
+Typically, I’m good with that, but just occasionally I’ll start worrying about whether I have taken enough trips, had enough date nights, given our children enough experiences, or whether I remembered to share that photo of a princess water bottle tucked into husband’s camouflaged hunting backpack.
 (Seriously, so cute.)
-Then I feel guilty because I *shouldn’t* care if other people find my life to be boring.
+Then I feel guilty because I shouldn’t care if other people find my life to be boring.
 I certainly don’t.
 Then again, I’m a DIY home-builder and we are a pretty cool crowd.

 Social media is rife with people who are weekend DIY-er’s.
 In case you missed the above paragraph describing my fascinating weekends, I’m not one of those.
 No, I’m an honest to goodness legit home builder.
 Being a home-builder is a pretty heady thing.
 It absolutely shouldn’t be confused for someone who builds homes for a living.
 General contractors, carpenters, roofers and their ilk- they get paid for that insanity.
 Not only do they get paid – they KNOW things.
 Like how important a limitless supply of pencils is, and what to do when you accidentally wall off a live lightbulb*.
 Nor should it be confused for someone who hires another person to build their home for them.
 They might be footing the bill – and deciding whether they should go with the Corian or the concrete, but they’re not physically building their home.
 They don’t even know where their pencils are.
 A DIY home-builder knows just enough to be dangerous; we have pencils, but we never have enough.
 We are Jacks of All Trades – and masters of none.

-After a while, the shine had worn off.
-We no longer had hands; we had feet-hands***.
-We stopped giving tours to friends and family members; they lacked the vision to see what it would become and we didn’t have an answer for the inevitable question: “So…when are you going to finish?”.
+After a while, the shine had worn off the penny.
+We no longer had hands.
+We had feet-hands, with calluses large enough to give the legal clients in my day job pause when presented with a firm shake.
+We stopped giving tours to friends and family members unless they promised to refrain from asking the inevitable question: “So…when are you going to finish?”
 It took us 5 years to build our home to the point where it was move-in-available.
 It was still a far-cry from move in-ready.
-My kitchen consisted of a laundry sink, a $20 plastic shelf, a card table that served triple duty as countertop, dining table and dish drying rack, and a very out-of-place stainless steel fridge and stove.
-For 3 months.
-But I was fat with our first child – and we needed a place to live where I wasn’t in fear of my baby being taken by the rogue band of squirrels living in the walls of the dome.
-We laid flooring when I was 7 months pregnant, which was such a miserable experience that I still cringe thinking of that.
+Our kitchen consisted of a laundry sink, a $20 plastic shelf, a card table that served triple duty as kitchen counter top, dining table and dish drying rack, and a very out-of-place stainless steel fridge and stove.
+This.
+FOR THREE MONTHS.
+But I was fat with our first child – and we needed a place to live where I wasn’t in fear of our firstborn being abducted by a rogue band of squirrels living in the walls of the dome.
+We laid flooring when I was 7 months pregnant, which was such a miserable experience that I still tell it to every new visitor to our home as my way of reinforcing what a fucking trooper I am.
+Was.
 Eventually and bit by bit, our house became a home.